If you’re a Windows 10 user, you might have seen WMI Provider Host (wmiprvse.exe) running among other processes in the Task Manager.

 Windows 10 use this process when a program requests a piece of information about your system.

-The information this service provide includes the Windows serial number, your device’s driver versions, the status of your system’s hard drives, hardware model numbers and access to other data on the system.
+The information this service provides includes the Windows serial number, your device’s driver versions, the status of your system’s hard drives, hardware model numbers, and access to other data on the system.

 WMI Provider Host (Fix WmiPrvSe.exe High Disk Usage)

 Usually, WMI Provider Host doesn’t have high CPU usage.
 It runs only when called by a certain application for fetching the required system information.